 What to consider when choosing an inflatable SUP?

 The board’s shape will determine what its best for.
 Longer boards with narrower noses are faster but less stable.
-The streamlined profile of these boards mean they will travel through the water with less effort from the paddler.
+The streamlined profile of these boards means they will travel through the water with less effort from the paddler.
 These boards are suitable for touring and more advanced users.

-All around boards with flatter noses and wider centers increase stability, but will not cut through the water with the same speed.
+All-around boards with flatter noses and wider centers increase stability, but will not cut through the water with the same speed.
 They are suitable for all types of rider and are very versatile.

 Specialized boards for Yoga are also available; they tend to be long and wide with a rounded nose and tail.

 Generally, the wider the board the more stable it’s going to be.
 The length of the board also affects stability, as short boards less than 9 feet will be less stable for adults.
 Most all-around boards will be over 30” wide and 10 feet long, which provides a good amount of stability.